gcsgithub/blib/README.md

 A/ BLIB.

 blib will
- *  records backup events against a label with an expiration time
+ *  record backup events against a label with an expiration time
  *  manage the state of labels FREE or ALLOCATED a simple session would look like